Bake a perfect pie crust

 Clean your barbecue grill

 After the last steak is brought in, and while the coals are still red-hot, lay a sheet of aluminum foil over the grill to burn off any remaining foodstuffs.
 The next time you use your barbecue, crumple up the foil and use it to easily scrub off the burned food before you start cooking.
+Try these tips for healthier grilling.

 Improve outdoor lighting